Shahil98/SE_Fall20_Project-1/README.md

 5. Clone this repository inside `SublimePackagesFolder` (This makes sure that Sublime recognizes our plugin package to execute).
 6. Copy the [Context.sublime-menu](code/SublimePlugin/Config/Context.sublime-menu) file to your User Packages directory.
 To go to User Packages directory, navigate to `SublimePackagesFolder/User` folder.
 7. You are all set.
 The plugin is now active and is running in the background.
+8. Once you open a file for the first time in sublime a user id will be generated in the folder "<User>/APPDATA/Roaming/codeTime/userid.txt".
+9. Use this user id to login to "http://152.46.17.237:8080" and see the statistics from the plugin.

+## ❗❗❗ In Phase 3 ❗❗❗ 👇👇👇

+## Experimentation goal:
+To compare between this implementation of code time, second team's implementation of code time and the results that can be obtained by observing manually.

+## 🔑Experimentation Setup steps:
+1. Create a buggy implementation in three languages as we did for HW3 or you can use reuse the same codes.
+2. Setup code for a statistical test like "Scott Knot with nonparametric effect size and significance test" as we saw in class to compare different languages.
+Refer to this code: [sk.py](https://gist.github.com/timm/41b3a8790c1adce26d63c5874fbea393) by professor menzies.

+## 💭Conducting experiment with lab rats:
+1. Each participant will download sublime code editor.
+2. Each participant will try to debug the codes and time will be recorded for each language by a team member.
+3. Using the implementation of two teams' code time generated statistics try to rank languages in terms of difficulty for each implementation.
+4. Compare the ranks from the two implementations with the statistical analysis that we did using Scott Knot with nonparametric effect size and significance test and conclude which implementation provided better analysis.

 ## 🔨Setup (For contributors)